-At the outset of the war in September 1939, the resources devoted to missing research had been inadequate to deal with what soon proved to be the rapidly escalating nature of RAF losses.
-Thereafter, resources were increased in response to a series of crisis points when existing staff could no longer cope with the heavy workload.
+At the outset of the war in September 1939, the resources devoted to missing research were inadequate to deal with what soon proved to be the rapidly escalating nature of RAF losses.
+Thereafter, resources were increased after a series of crisis points when existing staff could no longer cope with the heavy workload.

 The most significant change came in January 1942 when the Missing Research Section (MRS) of the Casualty Branch was formed to deal with this aspect of RAF casualties.
 The MRS was confined to offices in Britain until after the invasion of Italy in September 1943 and of France in June 1944.